 California legalized pot for medical use in 1996 and for recreational use by adults in 2016, but you may still face job discrimination for medical marijuana use, and pot can still get you into legal trouble.
-If that happens, you’ll need to contact a Los Angeles criminal defense lawyer.
+If that happens, you’ll need to contact a marijuana defense lawyer.

 Sixteen states forbid discrimination against workers on the basis of medical marijuana use, but California has no law to protect workers with medical marijuana prescriptions.
 Employees who test positive for medical marijuana may still be terminated because of their medical needs.

 However, because a growing number of job applicants are being rejected for failing marijuana tests – in both the public and private sectors – a debate has emerged regarding whether the employment rules should be amended in California when it comes to medical marijuana patients.

 What Does the Law Say About Marijuana and the Workplace?

 Proposition 64, which legalized pot in California in 2016, lets both private-sector and public-sector employers continue to maintain drug-free workplaces and allows for the termination of workers who do not adhere to drug-free policies.